adrishanik/water-level-indicator/README.md

 File Description

 src/main.cpp or src/sketch.ino Embedded C++ code to implement the water-level-indicator application.

-README.md Project overview documentation and direct link to interactive prototype.
 ##License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License README.md Project overview documentation and direct link to interactive prototype.